 A psychological-sociological approach to the counseling role of the funeral service professional.
 Special emphasis is given to the grief process and its multicultural context.
+Credit 3 hours

 FUNERAL SERVICE DIRECTING 123FSD

 An exercise in the implementation, planning, and directing of the funeral with respect to sociological, psychological, and theological concerns.